 If you’re unlucky enough to need more serious or emergency medical treatment then the ABI recommends using your travel insurance as policies provide not only medical cover, but will often cover other subsequent costs.

-With some travel policies, you’ll also be able to claim back things like the cost of phone calls which can quickly add up and would naturally be excluded if using your GHIC.
+With some travel policies, you’ll also be able to claim back things like the cost of phone calls, which can quickly add up and would naturally be excluded if you use your GHIC.

 Do I need my GHIC on me to claim?

 It’s certainly easier if you do have your GHIC with you, but it’s not essential.

 You can instead get a provisional replacement certificate (PRC) to prove your entitlement to the healthcare, by calling Overseas Healthcare Services at the NHS Business Services Authority on +44 (0)191 218 1999, Monday to Friday, 8am to 6pm.